openkfw/TruSpace/README.md

 ## Connect to other TruSpace nodes

 You have a TruSpace node running and would like to connect to another (private) network to sync the TruSpace data?
+It's simple - but you need to exchange some configuration values in order to have a secure private connection.
 The connection requires to

-- Retrieve the address of the target node to connect to
+- Retrieve the **IP address(es)** of the target node to connect to
-- The **swarm key** to allow the IPFS nodes to connecto to each other
+- The **swarm key** to allow the IPFS nodes to connecto to each other without sharing the connection with anyone else
+- The **IPFS id** identifies the IPFS node in the network
-- The **cluster secret** to allow the IPFS cluster to share the pinning information of the pinned files
+- The **cluster secret** to allow the IPFS cluster to share the pinning information which files should be shared between the nodes
+- The **cluster id** identifies the cluster in the network

 Here is a step by step guide:

-- On the node at which you want to connect to, get the file `swarm.key` from the folder `./volumes/ipfs0/swarm.key`.
-It should look like this
+- From the node at which you want to connect to (**target node**), get the file `swarm.key` from the folder `./volumes/ipfs0/swarm.key`.
+It should look approximately like this

 ```
 /key/swarm/psk/1.0.0/